1949 MacRobertson Miller Aviation DC-3 crash: Inquest

-In August 1949 the City Coroner, R. P. Rodriguez, conducted an inquest into the deaths of the 18 people on board the aircraft.
+In August 1949 the City Coroner, Pat Rodriguez, conducted an inquest into the deaths of the 18 people on board the aircraft.

 A dispatch officer with MacRobertson Miller Aviation observed the aircraft take off normally, then climb to an almost vertical position, roll over and dive vertically towards the ground, twisting as it did so.
 Written evidence from the aerodrome control officer on duty in the control tower stated that he observed the aircraft turn through 180 degrees as though in a spiral turn or spin.

 Some witnesses who lived at the South Guildford housing camp believed one of the aircraft's engines had failed by the time of the crash.
 The City Coroner was satisfied both engines were operating normally during the takeoff and up until the time of the impact.

 A medical officer conducted post-mortem examinations of the bodies.
 He confirmed there was no indication of alcohol in the bodies of any of the pilots.
 All on board died of multiple injuries before being burned.

 A resident of the housing camp who was one of the first witnesses to arrive at the crash scene told the City Coroner she saw the air hostess in the cockpit, standing beside the pilot.

 The City Coroner was satisfied that the aircraft was airworthy and neither MacRobertson Miller Aviation nor the pilot did anything negligent to cause the fatal crash.

 Inquiry

 On 28 September 1949 the Minister for Civil Aviation, Arthur Drakeford, announced that a court of inquiry would be held to investigate the accident because the investigation by the Department of Civil Aviation had been unable to determine the exact cause.
-Mr Justice Wolff of the Supreme Court of Western Australia was appointed to chair the inquiry.
+Justice Wolff of the Supreme Court of Western Australia was appointed to chair the inquiry.
 The inquiry commenced on 12 December 1949.